hanmow/hanmow.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Economics, University of Hong Kong, 2023
-* M.Sc. in Economics, The Hong Kong University of Science and Technology, 2017
+* M.Sc. in Economics, Hong Kong University of Science and Technology, 2017
 * B.Sc. in Computing Mathematics (with First Class Honours), City University of Hong Kong, 2016